milwad-dev/laravel-validate/README.md

 ***
 The `Laravel-Validate` package enhanced Laravel validation capabilities with custom rules and methods for simplified and efficient validation logic. <br>
-You can validate data more easily, Laravel validate has lots of rule classes for validation. <br>
+You can validate data more easily, `Laravel Validate` has lots of rule classes for validation. <br>
-This package supports localization and can be used for most of the language. <br>
+This package supports localization and can be used for most of the languages. <br>
 (If some language didn't support, you can <a href="https://github.com/milwad-dev/laravel-validate/pulls">PR</a> for new language)

 # Requirements